matijakolaric-com/django-music-publisher/docs/installation.rst

 You only need to provide basic data about the publisher (e.g. name, IPI name #, collecting society (or societies)) and it will figure out the correct settings.

-Your DMP instance will be properly maintained, regularily upgraded, data will be backed up daily, and you can export your data and move to another arrangement at any point.
+Your DMP instance will be properly maintained, regularly upgraded, data will be backed up daily, and you can export your data and move to another arrangement at any point.